dusty-phillips/macabre/README.md

 a `main` function in it, then the compiler will generate a `build/dev/python/__main__.py` to call that function.

+The project's own `test/` and `dev/` directories are compiled too (a dependency's are not — only its `src/` is used).
+A test or dev module whose dependencies aren't available in the build is skipped rather than failing the whole build, so e.g. macabre's own test suite, which needs a Python `gleeunit` port that doesn't exist yet, is not compiled when macabre builds itself.

 Use this command to invoke it:

 ```shell